epiphany-platform/m-azure-kubernetes-service/README.md

 make apply
 ```

-If You want to destroy the AKS, execute above instruction in the same way using `destroy` command instead of `all`.
+If You want to destroy the AzKS, execute above instruction in the same way using `destroy` command instead of `all`.

 # Release module